Oliverdeb/Remote-audio-and-video-for-Raspberry-Pi/README.md

   * avahi-daemon installed on Raspberry Pi ( not mandatory, but can make things easier, used to automatically resolve raspberrypi.local to its IPv4 address ).
   * Camera module / webcam for video and a headset with a microphone for the Raspberry Pi.
   * Raspbian Jessie / Wheezy installed on the Raspberry Pi.
+  * A power source of some kind, this is intended to be portable ( PoE / a power bank capable of > 2A output ).
   * SSH needs to be enabled on the Raspberry Pi for a static IP to be set using *startstream.py*.

 ## Steps: